saurabytes/MonarchMoneyTrendReport/README.md

      - Sort the data by any column and export your data to Excel or Numbers

-* Breadcrumbs on **Reports / Income & Spending** allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_

 * Save and restore your Report filters and other report options on **Reports / Datasets**.
 Never have to redo your filters over each time!

-* Compressed & Smaller Transactions grid to show more items

 * Compressed & Smaller **Budget / Forecast** grid to show more items